WKL10086/todo-list-tauri/README.md

 # Target

-Have a taste of Tauri framework, rust and svelte.
+Have a taste of Tauri framework.
+Use rust as backend, svelte as frontend.
+Use pico as css framework.
 Build a simple todo-list app.
 <br/>

 # How to dev